-The final difference that we will go over regarding the Ripple vs Bitcoin discussion, is what these cryptocurrencies are used for.
+The final difference that we will go over regarding the Ripple vs Bitcoin discussion, is how these cryptocurrencies are used.
 Bitcoin is a currency that is used in the same vein as money.
-To put simply, it is suitable for purchasing goods and services and many users HODL their Bitcoin as a store of value or trade it on exchanges.
+To put simply, it is suitable for purchasing goods and services and many users HODL their Bitcoin as a store of value or trade it on cryptocurrency exchanges.
 Ripple’s goal, however, is to be applicable for the transfer of other currencies or commodities over the network.
 These include such things as oil or gold.

 The Ripple network is a currency exchange that is completely decentralized.
 This exchange is possible within the Ripple network and as a bonus, it is without any intermediaries or third parties.
 If someone wishes to sell their XRP for USD, they are able to do so within the network without third party involvement.